cduggn/dynamodb-userguide/README.md

 ## Choosing a UUID

 - Use a UUID generator package based on [RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html).
-No centralized authority is required to administer them.
+No centralized authority is required to administer.
 The UUID's described in this specification are 128 bits long and can guarantee uniqueness across space and time.
-A Go implementation is https://github.com/google/uuid
+A Go implementation available from https://github.com/google/uuid.
+- UUID generaters are less error prone then a solution using DynamoDB tables which need to coordinate the primary key counter using atomic ADD operations.